florian-wenzel/exa-hibernate/README.md

 The repository provides two new classes:
 - com.exasol.dialect.ExasolDialect as extension of [org.hibernate.dialect.Dialect](http://docs.jboss.org/hibernate/orm/5.0/javadocs/org/hibernate/dialect/Dialect.html)
-- com.exasol.dialect.ExasolIDentitySupport as extension of [org.hibernate.dialect.identity.IdentityColumnSupportImpl](http://docs.jboss.org/hibernate/orm/5.0/javadocs/org/hibernate/dialect/identity/IdentityColumnSupportImpl.html)
+- com.exasol.dialect.ExasolIdentitySupport as extension of [org.hibernate.dialect.identity.IdentityColumnSupportImpl](http://docs.jboss.org/hibernate/orm/5.0/javadocs/org/hibernate/dialect/identity/IdentityColumnSupportImpl.html)

-To use the dialect, add those classes to the build path.
+To use the dialect, add the two new classes to the build path.
 In addition, reference the dialect as well as the corresponding JDBC driver in *persistence.xml* file.

 ```
 ...